GWC-DCMB/CodeDemos/README.md

 [Jupyter notebook](python_plotting.ipynb)
 Demo by Brooke Wolford
 Uses data from [538](https://github.com/fivethirtyeight/data/tree/master/historical-ncaa-forecasts)
-Option 1: [Install jupyter](https://jupyter.org/install), preferabbly through anaconda
+Option 1: [Install jupyter](https://jupyter.org/install), preferably through Anaconda
 Option 2: Download [.csv](historical-538-ncaa-tournament-model-results.csv) and [.ipynb](python_plotting.ipynb) into a Google Drive folder.
 When you click on .ipynb, you will be prompted to open with a suggested third party app—Colaboratory.
 Please do so, and your jupyter notebook will launch.
 This allows us to run Python via a web browser, rather than on your computer.
 In the notebook we have noted where you will change the file path to match that of your own Google Drive!